 Not sure if a certain candidate will be worth the fees?
 Consider asking for an “audition” to see how you vibe together.

-Delegating content creation is a big step.
+Delegating content writing is a big step.
 It can clear some time-consuming tasks from your calendar, and free you up to focus on the big-picture.
 But you want to make sure you’re outsourcing the right content to the right freelancers!
 And if you’ve answered these questions honestly, that’s a great place to start.

 P.S.
 Content development is something I cover a lot in my Goddess Boss Academy.
 From blog management to book writing, you’ll find outsourcing plans to manage it all.
 Check it out right here.